MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-diagnostics-troubleshooting.md

 However, if you upgraded or reinstalled and are now having issues, see below.

+>[!IMPORTANT]
+>For each DeployR Enterprise instance, the server and grid nodes should all run the same version of Microsoft R Server, Revolution R Open, or R.

 ### For DeployR Enterprise

 #### For Linux